Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 “Content creators” who need to switch back and forth between stills and video but don’t have the cash to drop on an X-H2.

 Also a great option for enthusiasts just getting into photography.

 - Five-axis stabilized back-illuminated X Trans 4 processor found in X-T4.

-- Small size but robust handgrip makes it comfortable to hold.
+- The small size but robust handgrip makes it comfortable to hold.

-- Fully articulating touchscreen LCD great for vlogging.
+- A fully articulating touchscreen LCD is great for vlogging.

-- Easy controls yet extremely powerful set of features for still photography and professional video (up to 4K at 30fps; 240fps in FHD).
+- Easy controls yet a compelling set of features for still photography and professional video (up to 4K at 30fps; 240fps in FHD).